-A The right side of the KX2 may become quite warm during transmit.
-If the amplifier temperature is too high, power will be automatically reduced.
+The right side of the KX2 may become hot during transmit in high-duty-cycle modes.
+If the PA temperature is too high, power will be automatically reduced.
+Third-party add-on heatsinks are available.

-A Maximum power output varies with supply voltage and other factors.
+Maximum power output varies with supply voltage and other factors.
 If output is lower than expected, use the special VFO B displays (pg.
 23) to check supply voltage, current drain, and PA temperature.
 The selected parameter will be shown on VFO B during TUNE.
 (SWR is shown on VFO A.)